 All NGWSGP contracts must comply with the procurement standards of the government-wide Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, at 2 C.F.R. §§ 200.318 through 200.327.
 Pursuant to 2 C.F.R. § 200.318(j), time and material or time and equipment contracts (collectively referred to as T&M) are to be used only under limited circumstances.
-As such, the Project Officer will complete this Determination Regarding Suitability for each T&M contract covering work for which CPB may request federal reimbursement.
+As such, the Project Officer will complete this Determination Regarding Suitability for each T&M contract funded by a NGWSGP subgrant.

+Contract Title/#:

-Contract Title/#: Summary of anticipated Scope of Work: It is determined that a T&M contract is warranted, and no other type of contract is suitable.
-To following existing facts and circumstances support this determination: The Confirm the Contract will comply with the following requirements: The Contract will be a written agreement for the scope of work described above contain the rates to be charged. and The Contract will include a "ceiling price" or "not-to-exceed" clause that Contract exceeds at its own risk. ctor Contract will allow CPB to terminate for convenience if circumstances later all a fixed-price, unit rate, or cost reimbursement type contract. low CPB will perform and document a cost or price analysis to demonstrate that the raproposed by Contractor are reasonable and justifiable. ates
+Summary of anticipated Scope of Work:

+It is determined that a T&M contract is warranted, and no other type of contract is suitable.
+The following existing facts and circumstances support this determination:

+Confirm the Contract will comply with the following requirements:

+\\\\\ The Contract will be a written agreement for the scope of work described above and contain the rates to be charged.

+\\\\\ The Contract will include a "ceiling price" or "not-to-exceed" clause that Contractor exceeds at its own risk.

+Contract will allow the subrecipient to terminate for convenience if circumstances later allow a fixed-price, unit rate, or cost reimbursement type contract.

+\\\\\ The subrecipient will perform and document a cost or price analysis to demonstrate that the rates proposed by Contractor are reasonable and justifiable.